Rjesh2006/Structured_keywords.-/README.md

     -  USE CASES:- Load balancers             improve application performance        by increasing response time and        reducing network latency.

-    **types of load balancing**:-           1.CLASSIC LOAD BALANCER,               2.
-APPLICATION LOAD BALANCER,          3.
-NETWORK LOAD BALANCER
+    - **types of load balancing**:-

+          1.CLASSIC LOAD BALANCER,               2.APPLICATION LOAD BALANCER,           3.NETWORK LOAD BALANCER

-       - *CLASSIC LOAD BALANCER* :-             itS simply used for Ec2                instance load balancing.
+       - *CLASSIC LOAD BALANCER* :-             itS simply used for Ec2                instance load balancing

        - *APPLICATION LOAD BALANCER* :          in a single term its used to           balance the traffic of                 application.

        - *NETWORK LOAD BALANCER* :              The load balancer distributes          incoming traffic across                multiple targets, such as              Amazon EC2 instances.

-   **Load balancing algorithim**:-A       load balancing algorithm is the set    of rules that a load balancer          follows to determine the best          server for each of the different       client requests.
+  - **Load balancing algorithim**:-A       load balancing algorithm isthe set     of rules that a load balancer          follows to determine the best          server for each of the different       client requests.

-   *Categories*:-Round-robin method.
+       - *Categories*:-

         (1.)
+Round-robin method.
+                                               (2.)
 IP hash method.
-                                               (2.)
+                                               (3.)
 Least connection method.
-                                               (3.)
+                                               (4.)
 Weighted least connection              method.
-        (4.)Least response time method.
+        (5.)Least response time method.
-                                               (5.)
+                                               (6.)
 Resource-based method.

-   **Reverseproxy**:-A reverse proxy      is used to provide load balancing      services and, increasingly,
-   to enforce web application security    at strategic insertion points in a     network through web application        firewalls.
+   - **Reverseproxy**:-A reverse            proxy is used to provide load          balancing services and,                increasingly,  to enforce web          application security at                strategic insertion points in a        network through web application        firewalls.